How to transfer money from your credit card to a bank account

 Cash advances don't directly affect your credit score and they won't appear on your credit report.
 They do affect your credit utilization ratio though, and this ratio is an important factor in determining your credit score.

 If the cash advance transaction causes your credit utilization ratio to go above 30%, that may have a negative impact on your credit score.
-Plan for this by paying off your balance by the end of the billing cycle, which will bring utilization back down.
+Plan for this by paying off your balance by the end of the billing cycle if you can, which will bring utilization back down.